Find Grad Schools

 17% Racial-Ethnic Minorities*

 Cornell University is the 5th most popular school in the nation for students seeking a master's degree in hospitality.
 Each year, around 23,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,286 per year, while in-state graduate students, on average, pay $29,500 per year.
-For the 2020-2021 academic year, 47 master's degrees were handed out to hospitality majors at Cornell.
-About 66% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $62,456 per year, while in-state graduate students, on average, pay $29,500 per year.
+During the most recent year for which we have data, 47 people received their master's degree in hospitality from Cornell.
+About 49% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #6